Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Music, Dance, and Artistic Expression

-Artistic traditions express emotions, beliefs, and social experiences.
+Artistic traditions convey emotions, beliefs, and social experiences.

 Traditional Music